 - 834,150 – Votes cast in-person in the 2020 general election

 About Voting Solutions for All People (VSAP)

-In imagining such a system, the County undertook an unprecedented, decade-long process of soliciting input from the technology sector, political parties, voting rights groups, disability advocates, the academic community, the language minority community, and the voting population of Los Angeles County.
+In imagining its system, the County undertook an unprecedented process of soliciting input from the technology sector, political parties, voting rights groups, disability advocates, the academic community, the language minority community, and the voting population of Los Angeles County.

 The research led the County to replace its precinct-based voting model with a vote-center model.
 Instead of requiring citizens to vote only at their assigned local precinct, they would now be able to vote at any voter center anywhere in the jurisdiction.

-Under the agreement, Smartmatic is responsible for systems integration, engineering and manufacturing of the new voting system.
-Smartmatic will manufacture 31,100 VSAP Ballot Marking Devices (BMD).
-In addition, the company is developing the VSAP BMD Manager (BMG).
+Under the agreement, Smartmatic was responsible for systems integration, engineering and manufacturing.
+In addition, the company developed the VSAP BMD Manager (BMG).
 The BMG device enables the County to perform device management tasks, including loading software, locating individual machines in the warehouse, troubleshooting, and downloading usage data from BMDs after elections.

-The final component of the VSAP project that Smartmatic will deliver to Los Angeles County is the Interactive Sample Ballot (ISB).
+The final component of the VSAP project that Smartmatic delivered to Los Angeles County is the Interactive Sample Ballot (ISB).
 The ISB is a web interface that allows voters to pre-mark their ballot selections on their smartphone or tablet.
 They then bring the device to the vote center and download their ballot to the VSAP.
-This will expedite the voting process and reduce any possible wait times at the vote center.
+This expedites the voting process and reduces possible wait times.